-Policy Action Item Number & Brief Description Status CONSERVATION ELEMENT C-1A Water Source, 1.
-Investigate and implement if feasible, development of supplementary water supplies to provide diversified resources and receive aquifer demand.
-Ongoing action Supply & Distribution 2.
-Investigate and implement, if feasible, basin recharge programs through non-traditional methods In progress: update of Urban Water Master Plan; draft recommends recycling waste water.
-3. Maintain/update the Urban Water Management Plan and implement Best Management Practices as feasible.
-In progress; to be completed in December 2005.
-4. Maintain an updated Water Master Plan and develop needed water production, treatment, storage and distribution facilities as part of the Capital Improvement Plan/Budget.
-Ongoing action 5.
-Ongoing action In progress;: a new "well permit and use agreement" 6.
-New water service shall not be extended to areas outside the City boundaries.
+Policy Action Item Number & Brief Description Status CONSERVATION ELEMENT C-1A Water Source, Supply & Distribution Investigate and implement if feasible, development of supplementary water supplies to provide diversified resources and receive aquifer demand.
+Ongoing action; Nacimiento Project is in design; agreement reached with PRIOR Group regarding Paso Robles Groundwater Basin.
+2. Investigate and implement, if feasible, basin recharge programs through non-traditional methods In process of drafting amended City standards to facilitate this action - on-going 3.
+Maintain/update the Urban Water Management Plan and implement Best Management Practices as feasible.
+Complete, implementation on-going 4.
+Maintain an updated Water Master Plan and develop needed water production, treatment, storage and distribution facilities as part of the Capital Improvement Plan/Budget.
+Plan updates are complete.
+Development of needed water production, treatment, storage and distribution facilities as part of the Capital Improvement Plan/Budget is on-going.
+5. Maintain potable water quality via the following measures a.
+Continue to monitor City water supplies wells for water quality requirements. b.
+Encourage minimization of applications of agricultural chemical fertilizers and pesticides and enforce conservative application of agricultural waters. c.
+Provide treatment and distribution systems needed to assure conveyance of potable water that meets all water regulations.
+Ongoing action In progress: updated private well policy and ordinance scheduled for Council consideration in FY 06/07.
+6. New water service shall not be extended to areas outside the City boundaries.
 As needed/ongoing action 7.
 Maintaining private water well use shall be allowed only for existing agriculture uses and then only when approved by City Council.
-In progress;: a new "well permit and use agreement" C-1B Sewer Service 1.
-Maintain an updated Sewer Master Plan and develop needed sewer conveyance and treatment facilities as part of the Capital Improvement Plan/Budget.
-Ongoing action 2.
-Require sewer connection for all new buildings.
+In progress: updated private well policy C-1B Sewer Service Maintain an updated Sewer Master Plan and develop needed sewer conveyance and treatment facilities as part of the Capital Improvement Plan/Budget.
+Ongoing action; see Status of Action Item #4 under C-1A, above.
+2. Require sewer connection for all new buildings.
 Ongoing action 3.
 Require the abandonment of all septic systems at such time that a sewer becomes reasonably available to a parcel.
 Ongoing action 4.
 The City shall not provide nor permit delivery of City sewer services to areas outside the existing City limits until such areas are annexed.
-Ongoing action 5. and/or recycling.
-In progress: Integrated water/waste water management plan C-1C Storm Drainage 1.
-Maintain and update the Storm Water Master Plan.
+Ongoing action 5.
+Develop wastewater effluent discharge alternatives including land percolation/ evaporation and/or recycling.
+In progress: see Status of Action Item #2 under C-1A, above.
+C-1C Storm Drainage Maintain and update the Storm Water Master Plan.
 Implement, as feasible, recommended actions and Best Management Practices described in the Plan.
-In progress: Storm Drain Master Plan Update C 2.
+In progress: Storm Drain Master Plan Update 2.
 Establish a variety of revised development standards as may be appropriate.
 To be scheduled C-1D 1.
 Support and participate in an update to the County Solid Waste Management Plan.
 To be scheduled Solid Waste 2.
 Reduce the amount of solid waste to be taken to the landfill by implementing the City's Source Reduction and Recycling Element.
-Ongoing action.
-There has been a 20% reduction between 2003 and 2005.
+City has drafted a construction and demolition recycle ordinance and will be developing a construction debris recycling center beginning in 2008.
 5. Develop a City-specific solid waste master plan.
-To be scheduled C-2B Air Quality/ Vehicle Miles 1.
-Provide bikeways, pedestrian paths, and transit turn-outs/stops as requirements of development applications.
-Ongoing action Traveled 2.
-Encourage the development of transit facilities.
-Ongoing action
+To be scheduled